 INFORMATION ABOUT THE ART GALLERY

 The Community Performance and Art Center’s gallery showcases a variety of exhibits by Arizona artists.
-Artist exhibiting in the gallery contribute 25% of their sales to the center.
+Artists exhibiting in the gallery contribute 25% of their sales to the center.
 Since the Community Performance and Art Center is a 501(c)3 organization (non-profit), it offers all purchases without sales tax — over a 6% savings.

 ***Special Events***